Interlake-Saints/the-late-and-great/_posts/2023-08-05-leif-f-jonsson.md

   - /assets/leif-jonsson.jpg
 gender: male
 ---
 Leif passed away in an accidental fall at his home.

-Entry coming soon.
-More info needed.